Retirement Income Planning in Orlando

 The second step is to review the unique expenses that occur in retirement.
 These “additional” expenses often get overlooked in normal retirement planning.
 In retirement, you have more “free” time than you had when you were working.
 When you have “free” time, you are more likely to travel, play golf, or enjoy your hobbies.
 These activities require money and you need to plan for these extra expenses when you begin planning your retirement.

-In addition, you will most likely be paying for your own health insurance.
+In addition, you will most likely be paying for your health insurance.
 The cost of health insurance is a significant “additional” retirement expense that needs to be taken into consideration.

 Next, an analysis needs to be done on outstanding debt that you have prior to entering retirement.